CoboGlobal/cobo-waas2-go-sdk/docs/CreateRefundRequest.md

 `func (o *CreateRefundRequest) HasOrderId() bool`

 HasOrderId returns a boolean if a field has been set.

+### GetChargeMerchantFee

+`func (o *CreateRefundRequest) GetChargeMerchantFee() bool`

+GetChargeMerchantFee returns the ChargeMerchantFee field if non-nil, zero value otherwise.

+### GetChargeMerchantFeeOk

+`func (o *CreateRefundRequest) GetChargeMerchantFeeOk() (*bool, bool)`

+GetChargeMerchantFeeOk returns a tuple with the ChargeMerchantFee field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChargeMerchantFee

+`func (o *CreateRefundRequest) SetChargeMerchantFee(v bool)`

+SetChargeMerchantFee sets ChargeMerchantFee field to given value.

+### HasChargeMerchantFee

+`func (o *CreateRefundRequest) HasChargeMerchantFee() bool`

+HasChargeMerchantFee returns a boolean if a field has been set.

+### GetMerchantFeeAmount

+`func (o *CreateRefundRequest) GetMerchantFeeAmount() string`

+GetMerchantFeeAmount returns the MerchantFeeAmount field if non-nil, zero value otherwise.

+### GetMerchantFeeAmountOk

+`func (o *CreateRefundRequest) GetMerchantFeeAmountOk() (*string, bool)`

+GetMerchantFeeAmountOk returns a tuple with the MerchantFeeAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantFeeAmount

+`func (o *CreateRefundRequest) SetMerchantFeeAmount(v string)`

+SetMerchantFeeAmount sets MerchantFeeAmount field to given value.

+### HasMerchantFeeAmount

+`func (o *CreateRefundRequest) HasMerchantFeeAmount() bool`

+HasMerchantFeeAmount returns a boolean if a field has been set.

+### GetMerchantFeeTokenId

+`func (o *CreateRefundRequest) GetMerchantFeeTokenId() string`

+GetMerchantFeeTokenId returns the MerchantFeeTokenId field if non-nil, zero value otherwise.

+### GetMerchantFeeTokenIdOk

+`func (o *CreateRefundRequest) GetMerchantFeeTokenIdOk() (*string, bool)`

+GetMerchantFeeTokenIdOk returns a tuple with the MerchantFeeTokenId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantFeeTokenId

+`func (o *CreateRefundRequest) SetMerchantFeeTokenId(v string)`

+SetMerchantFeeTokenId sets MerchantFeeTokenId field to given value.

+### HasMerchantFeeTokenId

+`func (o *CreateRefundRequest) HasMerchantFeeTokenId() bool`

+HasMerchantFeeTokenId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)